arthurgassner/swissenergy-frontend/docs/industrialization.md

 Untested code breaks easily.
 What happens if in 2 months I make some change to the codebase; can I be confident I didn't break the whole thing?
 That's were tests come in.
 To test python code, [`pytest`](https://docs.pytest.org/en/stable/) is a battle-tested solution.

+## Conclusion

+We now have a maintainable end-to-end solution.
+We can move onto deploying to our user, so that they can start using it.